gabrielconstantin02/WorkoutTracker/README.md

 # WorkoutTracker

-**WorkoutTracker** is a free,modern and light-weight android application designed for gym enthusiasts and also for people who just like working out.
+**WorkoutTracker** is a free,modern and light-weight android application designed for gym enthusiasts and also for people who  like working out and tracking their prograss at the same time.

 ### Features